 Oh my God, look at what Light says in Death Note!
 He says, "I'll take a Potato chip, and EAT it!"
 Death Note is ruined!
 Look at what they added! ...added what?
 That scene is pretty much exactly the same as the anime, and the subtitles even say "I'll take a potato chip..." (pause) "And eat it!" while the so-called dramatic music that people claim was added plays.
 And in fact, it's even the same in the manga!
 Sans the dramatic music and the epic chip-split-in-half.

-4Kids is often blamed for "removing" the backstory of Mewtwo in Mewtwo Strikes Back, where Ai teaches Mewtwo about life, for being too sad, or because it involved cloning human chilren.
-However, this prologue was purely DVD only, for both America and Japan, though it aired with the movie on TV Tokyo before the American theatrical release.
+4Kids is often blamed for "removing" the backstory of Mewtwo in Mewtwo Strikes Back, where Ai teaches Mewtwo about life, for being too sad, or because it involved cloning human children.
+However, this prologue was purely meant as supplementary material for both America and Japan, with it airing on television in Japan, not in theaters.

 The Advanced Generation series has a number of very weird edits and censorship, like the removal of Poké Ball symbols on Ash's badge case and removal of crosshairs on some of Team Rocket's devices, that get blamed on 4Kids.
 In reality, these edits were entirely due to the laws of American TV at the time and are only present in the American airing of the episodes.
 The edits don't appear when the same episodes were shown outside America.

 An interview revealed that the series becoming more culturally generic after the first saga was a decision made solely by the Japanese creators, who were very much aware that they had a worldwide franchise on their hands.
 It was not forced upon them by 4Kids as one faction had been insisting for years.note Also, at the same time, the anime lost its original head writer, Takeshi Shudō, who had wanted the series to stay very Japanese and was not pleased with the subsequent seasons.